frameworklabs/SynchrosphereDemo/README.md

 `Actuator` does two things concurrently:

-* Convert the normalized speed and heading floats to corresponding Syncs values at the rate of the clock - done by  `SpeedAndHeadingConverter`.
+* Convert the normalized speed and heading floats to corresponding Syncs values - done by  `SpeedAndHeadingConverter`.
 * Call `Syncs.Roll` but only when values have changed - done by `RollController`.

 ```Swift